LEGAL SEPARATION IN GEORGIA

 What is legal separation in Georgia?

 Legal separation is a way to end a marriage other than an annulment and divorce.
-After a legal separation, the parties are still married at the end.
+After separation, the parties are still married at the end.
 In other words, a legal separation is a court order that instructs the rights and responsibilities of a married couple while they are living separately.
-Legal separations are rare.

 What is the difference between legal separation and divorce?